 a power transfer corresponding to Point 'B', which if increased by 10%, is less than the power at the critical point of the post-contingency PV curve.

-Pre- and post-contingency power-voltage curves – When producing a pre-contingency PV curve, manual actions such as reactive shunt switching together with transformer tap-changer action, are permitted.
+Power-voltage curves – When producing a pre-contingency PV curve, manual actions such as reactive shunt switching together with transformer tap-changer action, are permitted.
 When producing a post-contingency PV curve, only automatic control actions (e.g. generation automatic voltage regulation (AVR), RASs, and automatic under-load tap-changes) shall be modelled.

 Figure 4-1: Typical Power-Voltage Curves